jaxrosil/jaxrosil/README.md

 - 🔭 I’m currently a Data Science undergraduate at Mackenzie.
 - 🌱 I’m writing my first code snippets on Machine Learning.
 - 👯 I’m in hopes of attending my first datathon soon.
-- 🤔 I’m always looking for help with not accidentally publishing sensitive data on my repositories.
+- 🤔 I’m always looking for help with not accidentally publishing sensitive data in my repositories.
 - 💬 Ask me about the best way to get started with your studies on python.
 - 😄 Pronouns: he/him.
 - ⚡ Fun fact: despite being a programmer, I hate coffee.